fire/discourse-k8s/README.md

 ## Potential improvement:

 * Run multiple replicas for Discourse web-server for scale up.
 It should works actually but just haven't tried.
 * Deploy Master-Slave PostgreSQL for scale up.
-We're using bitnami's postgreSQL docker image and the relevant instructions are here: https://github.com/bitnami/bitnami-docker-postgresql
+We're using Bitnami's PostgreSQL docker image and the relevant instructions are here: https://github.com/bitnami/bitnami-docker-postgresql